 - University Centre Leeds can act as a guarantor for your student accommodation agreements

 Other support offered to estranged students includes:

-For more information on the financial support available for estranged students please visit our dedicated page.
+To find out more about applying for finance as an estranged student please visit: ucas.com/finance/additional-funding/financial-support-students-not-supported-their-parents-estranged.
 If you would like to discuss your concerns further, please contact our Admissions Team at email@example.com.